Buying, owning and selling property on Maui comes with the inevitable taxes.

 In addition, you can have more than one tax class on your property.
 For example, if you are living in your home and doing short term rentals in a cottage, each dwelling will be taxed accordingly.
 It can get complicated, and it’s best to contact the County Property Tax department directly with those questions.

-The State of Hawaii collects a conveyance or transfer tax on the sale of any real property in the state.
-This generally is paid by the seller from the proceeds of the sale.
+The State of Hawaii collects a conveyance or transfer tax on the sale of any real property in the state, paid by the seller from the proceeds of the sale.
 The rate varies, and is dependent on whether or not the buyer will be occupying the home or not.
-When selling a home, it’s worth considering what kind of buyer you’re dealing with as it will affect your bottom line.
+When selling your home, consider the type of buyer you’re dealing with as it will affect your bottom line.

-If you live in Hawaii, you’re in the best position to sell and pay the least amount of government mandated withholding taxes.
+If you live in Hawaii, you’re in the best position to sell and pay the least amount of government mandated withholding for tax purposes.

 HARPTA: The Hawaii Real Property Tax Act is a withholding tax on sales of HI real estate by non-resident owners.
 Currently the rate is 7.25% of the sale price.
 This will be charged to the buyer, if the seller fails to pay it.